 - Promotional material

-Activities and projects are planned with District Staff from The Department of Environment, Water and Natural Resources (DEWNR) in accordance with Park Management Plans.
+Activities and projects are planned with District Staff from The Department of Environment and Water (DEW) in accordance with Park Management Plans.
 Working as a team to conserve, preserve and support the natural and cultural environment, we continue to enjoy a successful working partnership with our Park Ranger and associated support staff.

 The formation of the Friends Of Anstey Hill, 1988